Edmonton-Public-Library/Metro/README.md

 <entry key="password-min-length">4</entry>
 <entry key="allowed-password-characters">abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789!@#$%^&*()-_=+[]{}|;:'\",.<>/?` </entry>
 ```
+**Note**: The space character is the only white space allowed by default.

 **Note to the developer**: To implement this on another ILS or node you will want to make the changes in the sites `site.example.ExampleCustomerNormalizer.normalize()` and `site.example.ExampleCustomerNormalizer.finalize()` methods.